 This Year’s First Out Olympian Takes Home Medal

-August 2, 2012 by Maureen McCarty, Online Content and Marketing Manager
+August 2, 2012 by Maureen McCarty, HRC Associate Director of Digital Media

 German cyclist Judith Arndt took home silver in the Women’s Cycling Time Trials, becoming this year’s first open LGBT Olympian to take home a medal.